 The hypothalamic-pituitary axis will be reviewed here.
 The functions of the hypothalamic and pituitary hormones are discussed separately.
-(See "Physiology of the normal menstrual cycle" and "Physiology of gonadotropin-releasing hormone" and "Physiology of corticotropin-releasing hormone" and "Physiology of growth hormone" and "Thyroid hormone action" and "Thyroid hormone synthesis and physiology".)
+(See "Physiology of the normal menstrual cycle" and "Physiology of gonadotropin-releasing hormone" and "Physiology of growth hormone" and "Thyroid hormone action" and "Thyroid hormone synthesis and physiology".)

 The anatomy and unique blood supply of the hypothalamic-pituitary axis are essential to its function.
 The hypothalamic hormones are small peptides that are generally active only at the relatively high concentrations achieved in the pituitary portal blood system.
 Their small size and lack of known binding proteins results in rapid degradation and very low concentrations in the peripheral circulation.
 However, ectopic production of several of these hormones has been identified, both by normal white blood cells and by chromaffin cell tumors.
 Peripheral hormone receptors have also been identified, although their physiologic importance is not known.